-7.3 (D) Commercial
+7.1.3 (D) Commercial

-7.3.1 (1) The proposal is limited to 5,000 square feet of floor area per building or use; and
+7.1.3.1 (1) The proposal is limited to 5,000 square feet of floor area per building or use; and

-Staff: The proposed special use in a historic building is located in two buildings on tax lot 1600.
-The main building that was once the View Point Inn and its attached garage has an existing floor area of approximately 6,139 square feet.
-The applicant is proposing to increase the floor area of the building to 11,524 square feet (Exhibit A.10: Sheet A0.1).
+Staff: The proposed special use in a historic building is a commercial use that will be located in two buildings on tax lot 1600.
+The main building that was once the View Point Inn and its attached garage has a floor area of approximately 9,607 square feet, which exceeds the 5,000 square foot limit to commercial uses listed above (Exhibit B.14).
+The applicant is proposing to increase the floor area of the building for the proposed commercial use to 9,679 square feet (Exhibit I.8 - A2.1 through A2.3).